 This introduction to structured data only brushes the surface of this subject area.
 However, we hope that it’s a solid starting point for you to learn more about the many aspects of technical SEO.

-Our Chainlink team can take care of all technical optimization tasks to ensure your website architecture sets you up for success.
+As a digital marketing and development agency, Chainlink can take care of all technical optimization tasks to ensure your website architecture sets you up for success.
 We can also help explain the nuances of technical SEO for your particular website, and train you on the basics.

 If you want to ensure that your technical SEO is where it needs to be, Chainlink Relationship Marketing can help you.
 Reach out to us to learn more about how we can help your business grow online using cutting edge digital marketing tactics.